From gold jewellery gifted at weddings to investments in gold coins, Indians are obsessed with yellow metal for several reasons.

-The export certificate will be valid for three years.
-It must accompany the item when brought back into India by the passenger or any member of his or her immediate family to clear the item without paying any customs duty on gold.
+The export certificate is valid for three years.
+It must accompany the item when brought back into India by the passenger or any member of his or her immediate family.
+This is to clear the item without paying any customs duty on gold.

 Part 2: Importing Gold As Baggage

 Any passenger of Indian origin or a passenger holding a valid Indian passport coming to India after a period of six months abroad can import gold as baggage.

 However, short visits during these six months shall be ignored if the total duration of such short visits does not exceed 30 days.
 In addition, the passenger has not availed of the exemption under this scheme for such short visits.